 She graduated from the Royal Academy of Music, and performed as a soprano soloist at most of the major venues in the UK including English National Opera, Linbury Theatre Royal Opera House Covent Garden, Garsington Opera and Chelsea Opera at the Queen Elizabeth Hall, South Bank.

-Appearing on television and radio such as BBC World News, The Paul O'Grady Show, Broadcasting House and BBCs Ask the Experts comes naturally to Helen.
+Appearing on television and radio such as BBC World News, The Paul O'Grady Show, Broadcasting House and BBC's Ask the Experts comes naturally to Helen.
 Her Ted Talk Tell me the truth about Opera has been viewed by 1000s.
+She is thrilled to be speaking at the V&A in Spring 2026 on Art in Opera.

-Helen's portfolio career includes all the things she loves to do from public speaking, corporate training, conducting choirs, writing books and teaching.
-It gives her great pleasure to share her expertise and anecdotes in opera and to help spread the wonders of this magnificent art form.
+Helen's portfolio career includes all the things she loves from public speaking, corporate training, conducting choirs, writing books and teaching.
+It gives her great pleasure to share her expertise and anecdotes in opera and to help spread the wonders of this art form.

 Her talks include:

-Humour in Opera, When Art Sings - Paintings in Opera, A Night at the Opera, Operas inspired by Literature, Secrets of the World's Greatest Divas, Unwrapping Christmas Carols and The Magic of Mozart.
+From Farce to Finale - Humour in Opera, When Art Sings - Paintings in Opera, A Night at the Opera, From Page to Stage - Operas inspired by Literature, Secrets of the World's Greatest Divas, Unwrapping Christmas Carols and The Magic of Mozart.

-Previous speaking engagements have been for Courtauld Institute of Art, London, Cambridge University, Plymouth University, Marlborough College, Imperial College, Benslow Music, Bishopsgate Institute and Lewes Speakers Festival in East Sussex.
+Previous speaking engagements have been for Courtauld Institute of Art, London, Cambridge University, Plymouth University, Marlborough College, Imperial College, Benslow Music and Bishopsgate Institute.
+Watch out for her talk In January 2026 at Lewes Speakers Festival.

 Her book Singing Tips at your Fingertips described by Gary Lachman (The Guardian) as “the place to find the singer within” contains 365 singing tips and is an AMAZON bestseller available in Paperback, Kindle and Audible.

-Helen lives in South-West London and enjoys art, architecture, travelling and tennis.
+Helen lives in South-West London and enjoys German Expressionist art, architecture, travelling and tennis.
 How does she relax?
-With her cat on her lap snuggling-up with a good book and cup of tea.
-Bliss!
+With her cat on her lap snuggling-up with a book and glass of Burgundy!

 Please don't hesitate to get in touch for more details.